Rimorii/CreativeCodingFinalAssignmentSemester2/README.md

 My project features background music (credit to American Football) and pickup sounds (Sound form Counter-Strike) My project makes ample use of lighting effects and the WorldEnvironment node to make a very ambient scene that accurately reflects the early morning.
 UI in my game is minimalistic, with a simple "Press E to interact" prompt that shows when coming close to an interactable object, as well as short instructions on the top left side of the screen.
+Textured items were made by me using Aseprite